 Communicating Your Science Workshop

-The next workshop will be held in April 2019 at the glorious Chicheley Hall (owned by The Royal Society).
+The 2020 workshop will be held 22-24th April at the glorious Royal Society’s Chicheley Hall.

 Note: We will contact your supervisor for a reference using the email you have provided for them and also keep you updated by email on the progress of your application.